darwinanddavis/DataPortfolio/spatial.md

 <br>

 ![hr](spatial/spatial5.png)
 ###### Figure 5.
-Home range area (km2) of tagged animal in the wild for different months throughout the breeding season.
+LIDAR data of habitat site for a tagged animal in the wild showing resource and refuge patches.
+Polygons show changes in home range area (km2) for different months throughout the breeding season.
 Location is the Bundey Bore field station in the mid-north of South Australia (139°21’E, 33°55’S).
 <br>

 ![supp1](spatial/spatial6.png)